nextflow-io/nextflow/README.md

-The `input` and `output` declarations in each task, define what the task is expecting to receive as input and what file(s) it is going to produce as output.
+The `input` and `output` declarations in each task, define what the task is expecting to receive as input and what file(s) are going to be produced as output.

 Since the two variables `query` and `db` are prefixed by the `params` qualifier, their values can be overriden quickly when the script is launched, by simply adding them on the Nextflow command line and prefixing them with the `--` characters.